-- 1. To gain access to the internal crankcase components, the generator and all preceeding components must be removed. - 2.
-Remove the bolts securing the crankcase cover.
+1. To gain access to the internal crankcase components, the generator and all preceding components must be removed.

-- 3. Gently tap the crankcase cover with a plastic hammer to loosen and remove the cover. - 4.
-Remove the camshaft first. - 5.
-To remove the crankshaft, the piston and flywheel must first be removed.
+- 2. Remove the bolts securing the crankcase cover. - 3.
+Gently tap the crankcase cover with a plastic hammer to loosen and remove the cover. - 4.
+Remove the camshaft and balancing shaft first. - 5.
+To remove crankshaft, the piston and flywheel must first be removed.

-FIGURE 41.
+FIGURE 42.
 CAMSHAFT/CRANKSHAFT MARKINGS

-Reassembly,
+Reassembly:

-- 1. Push the camshaft (Item 8) in until the bearing touches the crankcase.
+- 1. Push the crankshaft (item 9) in until the bearing touches the crankcase.
 Be careful not to damage the oil seal. - 2.
-Reinstall the piston (item 1). - 3.
-Install the tappets (item 10) immediately before installing the camshaft (item 9). - 4.
-When reinstalling the camshaft, make sure the decompressor weight (item 11) moves smoothly and the spring is not weak or worn. - 5.
-Align the index marks on the camshaft with the index mark on the crankshaft (see Figure 41). - 6.
-Reinstall the crankcase cover. - 7.
+Reinstall the piston. - 3.
+Align the index marks on the balancer and the balancer drive gear and install the balancer. - 4.
+Install the tappets (item 11) immediately before installing the camshaft. - 5.
+When reinstalling the camshaft (item 10), make sure the decompressor weight (item 12) moves smoothly and the spring is not weak or worn. - 6.
+Align the index marks on the camshaft and timing gear (see Figure 42). - 7.
+Reinstall the crankcase cover.
+Gently rotate the crankshaft during installation to interlock the crankshaft and governor gear. - 8.
 Reinstall the bolts and torque to spec, using a crisscross pattern.